You race your friends to the passenger seat. You shriek, “I call shotgun!”

 If you’ve ever had a flat, you know your spare tire was the last thing you wanted to lose at the time.
 Alternatively, if you’ve ever had weight loss goals, “losing your spare tire” was probably near the top of the list.

 According to Merriam Webster, the “spare tire” comparison came about due to the visual similarities between car donuts and donut-induced midriff fluff.

 Need help with a spare tire?
 If it’s automotive in nature, make sure you have a reliable roadside assistance plan.
 If it’s the physical kind, you may be better off by paying a visit to WebMD or Livestrong.

 We were just about ready to hit the road when we noticed we unwittingly used an idiom—again!

-According to American Culture Consultants, “hit the road” came about in reference to the sound of horses’ hooves hitting the ground as someone rode away.
-So, if “hit the road” evokes images of taking a sledgehammer to the pavement, shift gears and imagine the sound of galloping horses, instead!
+According to The Idioms, “hit the road” came about in reference to the sound of horses’ hooves hitting the ground as someone rode away.
+So, if “hit the road” evokes images of taking a sledgehammer to the pavement, then shift gears and imagine the sound of galloping horses, instead!